gobbolab/room-weather/README.md

 Supported sensors simply need to be plugged into the I2C bus of the Arduino to access their readings.

-The hope is to provide a simple system for monitoring air quality in houses, workshops 3d printer enclosures etc. using off the shelf components and simple connectors.
+The hope is to provide a simple system for monitoring air quality in houses, workshops, 3d printer enclosures etc. using off the shelf components and simple connectors.

-This library will work with any Arduino board, but we specifically reccomend the [Adafruit ESP32 Feather V2](https://www.adafruit.com/product/5400) since the integrated ESP32 WiFi enables additional features within this library and the integrated STEMMA QT connector allows for quick solderless connections to sensors.
+This library will work with any Arduino board, but we specifically reccomend the [Adafruit ESP32 Feather V2](https://www.adafruit.com/product/5400).
+This board comes with ESP32 wifi, enabling automatic export of sensor data in Prometheus metrics format.
+The integrated STEMMA QT connector allows for quick solderless connections to sensors.

 # Supported Sensors
 - [HTU31D Temp & Humidity](https://www.adafruit.com/product/4832)